VirtoCommerce/vc-platform/docs/deploy-from-source-code.md

 ## Platform from source code getting started

 - Get the latest platform source code from [release/3.0.0](https://github.com/VirtoCommerce/vc-platform/tree/release/3.0.0)
-- Set public url for assets `Assets:FileSystem:PublicUrl` with url of your application, this step is needed in order for display images
+- Set public URL for assets `Assets:FileSystem:PublicUrl` with url of your application.
+This step is needed in order to display images on the Commerce Manager app:

 ```json
 "Assets": {